Omkarnirala/Flask_API/README.md

 ### 1. Introduction

-We've developed a Flask application that supports user registration, login, and CRUD operations for employees.
+I Have developed a Flask application that supports user registration, login, and CRUD operations for employees.
 We've implemented JWT authentication using `flask-jwt-extended`, and added extra functionality to handle token revocation and error handling.

 ### 2. Database Setup